Danil-Kotov35/Danil-Kotov35/README.md

 ----------------------

 I am an aspiring web developer looking for an opportunity to gain experience in this area.
 I have knowledge of HTML and CSS and am willing to learn additional programming languages to succeed in this profession.
+At the moment I am studying at the Institute of Communications in the direction of "software development".

 * 🌍  I'm based in Ekaterinburg
 * ✉️  You can contact me at [https://t.me/DanilKotov8352](mailto:https://t.me/DanilKotov8352)